Impact Studio: supporting promising social innovation solutions

 • Project Administration Support

-Solutions are evaluated against 3 strategic pillars
+Solutions were evaluated against 3 strategic pillars

 Supporting people and communities

-Supporting people and communities as they lean into the energy transition to help ensure social and economic resiliency for generations to come
+Supporting people and communities as they lean into the energy transition to help ensure social and economic resiliency for generations to come.

 Enable new growth industries